udacity/create-your-own-adventure/english/eating-walls/find-a-toilet/door/scream/scream.md

 and the strange thing in front of you also start to screams,

-soon it tunrs into screaming competition.
+soon it turns into screaming competition.
 But you realize you are now very closer to that strange thing.

  Do you :